jasonhallen/jasonhallen.github.io/README.md

   * `gh-pages -d public`

 ## Tasks
-- [ ] Add keywords and description meta elements
 - [ ] Comments from Staticman
-- [ ] Remove image link at top of blog posts
 - [ ] Create website repository package that lets me pull just the `main` branch onto my local computer, `npm run` to install `teeny` and `gh-pages`, and execute scripts that cover the main workflows
-- [ ] Add Google Analytics tracking
 - [ ] Strip out Google Analytics script when in Teeny development mode
+- [x] Remove image link at top of blog posts
-- [ ] Auto-generate the H2's based on the frontmatter Title
+- [x] Auto-generate the H2's based on the frontmatter Title
 - [x] Fork Teeny into my GitHub
 - [x] Clone Teeny fork to my local computer
 - [x] NPM install fork of Teeny